EsteemTurnsTechy/Internship-Project-OASIS-/Aibnb_project_1_task_2/README.md

 - Manhattan and Brooklyn dominate the listings and have the highest average prices.
 - Entire homes/apartments are significantly more expensive than private or shared rooms.
 - High review counts do **not necessarily correlate with higher prices.
-- Some hosts manage **multiple listings**, suggesting professional hosting activity.
+- Some hosts manage multiple listings, suggesting professional hosting activity.

 ---